jdoleary/Spellmasons/docs/TasksCurrent.md

     - In the boss battle, maybe you need to protect the culdron and there's no portal?
 - (M) wsPie: how to handle reconnection
   1. Reconnection when the server goes down and comes back up (loses room state)
+    - This currently puts the game in a buggy state
   2. Reconnection when the client goes down and comes back up (keeps room?)
   - How to handle user joining mid stage (say during overworld or during underworld)?
 - More spells: